stereotype441/language/working/enhanced-constructors/feature-specification.md

 constructor body, in a so-called "initializer list".
 For example, in the code below, the constructor for class `C` performs three actions: the assignment `j = x + 1`, the super constructor invocation `super(x * 2)`, and the ordinary method invocation `m()`.
-But the first two of those actions must be performed using initializer list syntax, prior to the `{` that begins the constructor body, whereas the third action can be written as an ordinary statement, inside the constructor body (indeed, it must, since it implicitly refers to `this`).
+The first two of those actions are done using initializer list syntax, prior to the `{` that begins the constructor body, and the third action is an ordinary statement, inside the constructor body.

 ```dart
 class B {